 Come On, Take Your Camera Out This Winter And Have Some Fun!
+Here's Some Ideas...

-However, when you do brave the cold days, do try and take your camera with you as, like all the seasons, winter has its own offerings for great photography opportunities.
+However, when you do brave the cold days, do try and take your camera with you.
+Like all the seasons, winter has its own offerings for great photography opportunities.

-After a very clear, cold night, we had a beautiful "warm" sunrise and before the ice and frost had a chance to melt, I dusted off the 5D and took a few shots of our garden pond.
+After a very clear, cold night, we had a beautiful "warm" sunrise.
+Before the ice and frost had a chance to melt, I dusted off the 5D and took a few shots of our garden pond.
 Shot at 60th/sec, F5 ISO 320 I was able to hand hold this photo before my hands froze.

-As I reached the peak I could see the valley below and all I could see was a thick covering of pure white fog with just a few trees and pylons sticking out…very eerie especially as the sun was just rising and it reminded me of a few skydives I had done on cloudy days!
+As I reached the peak I could see the valley below and all I could see was a thick covering of pure white fog with just a few trees and pylons sticking out.
+Very eerie especially as the sun was just rising and it reminded me of a few skydives I had done on cloudy days!
 It was one of those moments that needed capturing there and then as within a minute or two it was gone.

-Still, I may now be able to justify buying a smaller camera such as the Canon G10 for such occasions where I cannot take the full DSLR ensemble.
+Still, I may now be able to justify buying a smaller camera such as the Canon G16 for such occasions where I cannot take the full DSLR ensemble.
 Photo opportunities happen at the most inopportune moments!
 Sometimes you need to get out of your comfort zone and get out early to get those cracking shots that differ from the "norm" that we see everywhere.

-If you have some beautiful places around you, don’t just go there in the middle of the day, look at the weather forecast and decide to get up early and go there to shoot it during:
+If you have some beautiful places around you, don’t just go there in the middle of the day.
+Look at the weather forecast and decide to get up early and go there to shoot it during:

 In fact you could make it a personal challenge to get the same scene photographed at very different times and these can then make fantastic wall art.